Cadillac Margarita

 • Remember, the best ingredients make the best margaritas.
 Try to get the best tequila and orange liqueur and squeeze fresh lime.

-• Based on personal preference, you can serve margarita over ice or neat.
+• Based on personal preference, you can serve margarita over ice or neat, with salt or without salt rim.

 Nutrition